-Our financing activities in the first quarter of 2010 resulted in net cash provided of \$1.3 million as a result of receiving proceeds of \$1.4 million from the exercise of stock options to purchase our common stock and an excess tax benefit from employee stock option plans of \$0.8 million, all partially offset by \$0.9 million issuance cost paid in connection with our initial public offering, which had been accrued as of December 31, 2009.
+Our financing activities in the six months ended June 30, 2010 resulted in net cash provided of \$15.3 million as a result of receiving proceeds of \$12.5 million from the exercise of stock options to purchase our common stock, upon the expiration of lock-up agreements six months following our Initial Public Offering, and an excess tax benefit from employee stock option plans of \$3.7 million related to option exercises, all partially offset by \$0.9 million of issuance costs paid in connection with our initial public offering, which had been accrued as of December 31, 2009.

-Our financing activities in the first quarter of 2009 resulted in net cash used of \$7.3 million as a result of \$8.0 million used to repurchase our preferred and common stock, partially offset by proceeds of \$0.7 million, as a result of exercises of stock options to purchase our common stock.
+Our financing activities for the six months ended June 28, 2009 resulted in net cash used of \$14.8 million, primarily related to the use of \$15.8 million for the repurchase of our preferred and common stock, slightly offset by proceeds of \$1.0 million from the exercise of stock options to purchase our common stock.